 Gov. Hill’s organ, the Albany Times, prints to-night an editorial designed to befuddle the Democrats who are trying to solve the problem connected with the Gubernatorial nomination.
 (NY Times)

-2 Responses to “Word of the Day: Befuddle”
+2 thoughts on “Word of the Day: Befuddle”

 am grateful to be introduced to this wonderful site.